Campus Improvement Plan

 Strategy 1: Maintain high quality financial management practices that align with goals to increase the positive culture and to increase STAAR scores

-Strategy's Expected Result/Impact: Decrease in discipline referrals and increase STAAR and benchmark scores
+Strategy's Expected Result/Impact: Create positive campus culture and increase STAAR and benchmark scores

 Strategy 2: Conduct frequent budget meetings with Administrative Assistant to review and manage money.